-- 52. Municipal Development Fund of Georgia (MDF) The municipal Development Fund of Georgia is responsible for elaboration of policy and strategic plans related to construction, rehabilitation, reconstruction of the project.
+112. Municipal Development Fund of Georgia (MDF) - The municipal Development Fund of Georgia is responsible for elaboration of policy and strategic plans related to construction, rehabilitation, reconstruction of the project.
 Thus, the MDF is responsible for works on construction and rehabilitation of envisaged under the project and is responsible for ensuring compliance with the Georgian legislation and environmental and social requirements of the relevant donor organizations.
 Control of implementation of the Environmental Management Plan (EMP) is direct responsibility of the MDF.
 Within the MDF there is Environmental and Resettlement Division dealing with the environmental issues.
-This division is supposed to review the IEEs and EMPs related to the MDF projects and perform monitoring of compliance of the contractor's performance with the approved EMPs, IEEs, environmental standards and other environmental commitments of the contractor. - 53.
-Ministry of Environment Protection and Agriculture (MEPA) According to the Environmental Assessment Code of Georgia (Article 4) MEPA is responsible for all environmental protection issues and agriculture in Georgia.
+This division is supposed to review the IEEs and EMPs related to the MDF projects and perform monitoring of compliance of the Construction Company (CC)'s performance with the approved EMPs, IEEs, environmental standards and other environmental commitments of the Construction Company (CC).

+- 113. Ministry of Environment Protection and Agriculture (MEPA) According to the Environmental Assessment Code of Georgia (Article 4) MEPA is responsible for all environmental protection issues and agriculture in Georgia.
 The responsibilities of MEPA as the competent authority are: a) to intermit, limit, or stop any activity having or likely to have adverse impact on the environment, b) to carry our screening of planned development, c) to implement scoping, d) to issue environmental decision for project subject to EIA procedure, c) to control the execution of mitigation measures by the developer, d) to organize public meetings and discussion of an estimation of influence on environment and prepares the documentation (the project of the order of the minister) to let out the permission to influence to environment.
 MEPA is responsible to supervise the adherence by the construction company to relevant environmental standards during project implementation process.
-The MEPA is responsible for implementation of Bern Convention on the Conservation of European Wildlife and Natural Habitats at national level and development of Emerald Network in Georgia.

-- 54. Ministry of Culture, Sport and Youth of Georgia is responsible for issuing permit for execution of restoration works at the monuments of cultural heritage and supervise ongoing works.
-The ministry is responsible also on issuing permit for archeological works if required and supervision of the construction activities in order to protect cultural and archaeological heritage, as established by the Law on Cultural Heritage (Article 5). - 55.
-Local Government of Telavi Local government of Telavi municipality is responsible authorizing certain construction works within the city, as well as issuing acceptance acts for the new buildings.
-Relevant permission for tree cutting (not included in Red List species), if required, should be issued also by Telavi Municipality city hall (in accordance with the Organic Law of Self-Government of Georgia (Article 16).
+The MEPA is responsible for implementation of Bern Convention on the Conservation of European Wildlife and Natural Habitats at national level and development of Emerald Network in Georgia. - 114.
+Ministry of Culture, Sport and Youth of Georgia is responsible for issuing permit for execution of restoration works at the monuments of cultural heritage and supervise ongoing works.
+The ministry is responsible also on issuing permit for archeological works if required and supervision of the construction activities in order to protect cultural and archaeological heritage, as established by the Law on Cultural Heritage (Article 5). - 115.
+Local Government of Lanchkhuti Local government of Lanchkhuti Municipality is responsible authorizing certain construction works within the city, as well as issuing acceptance acts for the new buildings.
+For project implementation, construction permit from local authority is required.
+Relevant permission for tree cutting (not included in Red List species), if required, should be issued also by Lanchkhuti Municipality city hall (in accordance with the Organic Law of Self-Government of Georgia (Article 16).